-- Training and curriculum based on industry standards and approved by the documented Registered Apprenticeship program sponsors that will prepare students with the skills and competencies needed to enter one or more Registered Apprenticeship programs. - Pre-apprenticeship training courses linked to one or more Registered Apprenticeship programs. - OJL activities that adequately prepare individuals for entry into one or more Registered Apprenticeship programs. - Valuable occupational skills and opportunities to earn industry-recognized credentials or certifications. - An opportunity for participants to apply to a Registered Apprenticeship program before or after they finish the pre-apprenticeship program. - Post-secondary credits that are earned based on dual or concurrent enrollment articulation agreements signed with post-secondary educational institutions and Registered Apprenticeship programs, which can help to accelerate both the RI and OJL components of the Registered Apprenticeship program. - Counselors, teachers, and others within the organization who provide students with valuable career exposure, career planning, career awareness, mentoring, and support throughout the pre-apprenticeship program. - Supportive services for participants, including funding for or connections to counseling, mentoring, transportation assistance, childcare, dependent care, rehabilitative services, reasonable accommodations for individuals with disabilities, job coaching, books, tools, and other types of services necessary for an individual to succeed in pre-apprenticeship programs and Registered Apprenticeship programs. - Strong recruitment strategies focused on outreach to populations underrepresented in local, state, and national Registered Apprenticeship programs.
+- Training and curriculum based on industry standards and approved by the documented Registered Apprenticeship program sponsors that will prepare students with the skills and competencies needed to enter one or more Registered Apprenticeship programs. - Pre-apprenticeship training courses linked to one or more Registered Apprenticeship programs. - OJL activities that adequately prepare individuals for entry into one or more Registered Apprenticeship programs. - Valuable occupational skills and opportunities to earn industry-recognized credentials or certifications. - An opportunity for participants to apply to a Registered Apprenticeship program before or after they finish the pre-apprenticeship program. - Post-secondary credits that are earned based on dual or concurrent enrollment articulation agreements signed with post-secondary educational institutions and Registered Apprenticeship programs, which can help to accelerate both the RI and OJL components of the Registered Apprenticeship program. - Counselors, teachers, and others within the organization who provide students with valuable career exposure, career planning, career awareness, mentoring, and support throughout the pre-apprenticeship program. - Supportive services for participants, including funding for or connections to counseling, mentoring, transportation assistance, childcare, dependent care, rehabilitative services, reasonable accommodations for individuals with disabilities, job coaching, books, tools, and other types of services necessary for an individual to succeed in pre-apprenticeship programs and Registered Apprenticeship programs.

-Recommendation 3: Build Capacity to Improve Equitable Access to Registered Apprenticeship Programs
+Recommendation 3: Build Capacity to Improve Access to Registered Apprenticeship Programs

-WIOA Title I and Title II systems can work together and with industry partners to ensure that populations traditionally excluded from Registered Apprenticeship programs and from apprenticeable occupations are equitably able to benefit from these high-quality training and career opportunities.
+WIOA Title I and Title II systems can work together and with industry partners to ensure that populations traditionally excluded from Registered Apprenticeship programs and from apprenticeable occupations are able to benefit from these high-quality training and career opportunities.
 Toward this end, WIOA Title I can provide:

-- Referrals of WIOA-eligible individuals prepared to enter a Registered Apprenticeship program. - Tuition support for RI so that eligible low-income apprentices can afford to remain in training while gaining exposure to the industry and occupation. - Wage subsidies through OJL to incentivize employers to participate in the hiring of marginalized populations. - Supportive services necessary to address barriers to Registered Apprenticeship participation and employment, such as tools, transportation, or childcare.
+- Referrals of WIOA-eligible individuals prepared to enter a Registered Apprenticeship program. - Tuition support for RI so that eligible low-income apprentices can afford to remain in training while gaining exposure to the industry and occupation. - Wage subsidies through OJT to incentivize employers to participate in Registered Apprenticeship. - Supportive services necessary to address barriers to Registered Apprenticeship participation and employment, such as tools, transportation, or childcare.

-To improve equitable access to Registered Apprenticeship programs, WIOA Title II AEFLA can provide:
+To improve access to Registered Apprenticeship programs, WIOA Title II AEFLA can provide: